osuosl/ganeti_webmgr/README.rst

 *Note*: Installing from the tarball is the preferred method.
 After installing the dependencies, please download the tarball instead of cloning the repository.

-Overview
+Overview:

 1. Install dependencies: Python, Pip, Fabric, VirtualEnv
 2. Get the Ganeti Web Manager code: Clone from the repository or download a release tarball
 3. Deploy fabric environment: fab dev deploy or fab deploy
 4. Configure Settings: Copy settings.py.dist to settings.py and make
    any modifications
 5. Sync database, then run the server: ./manage.py syncdb --migrate, then ./manage.py runserver

 This section explains how to automatically install Ganeti Web Manager using Fabric_.
 Fabric simplifies the installation process by automatically installing dependencies into a virtual environment.

 Related Topics:

 * Read more about why Fabric is strongly recommended [1]_
 * Troubleshoot an installation using Fabric [2]_
 * Manual installation [3]_

 ..
 [1] https://code.osuosl.org/projects/ganeti-webmgr/wiki/Fabric_is_strongly_recommended
 ..
 [2] https://code.osuosl.org/projects/ganeti-webmgr/wiki/Fabric-troubleshooting